sharktacos/OpenColorIO-configs/docs/Nuke.md

 All of that thankfully becomes much simpler with ACES.
 In it's the core aim of ACES to unify the workflow so that there is consistency and predicability throughout every step of the film prodction pipeline.
 DPX files are not used at all, and instead the far superior EXR format is used (it is superior because it contains more file information at a smaller size than a DPX, so win win).
 That brings us down to four color spaces.

-- **ACES2065-1** (**AP0** for short) linear.
+- **ACES2065-1** (**AP0** for short) - scene-linear space.
 This is the color space for EXR files exchanged between DI and VFX.
 - **ACEScg** linear.
 The color space for CG renders, and also the working space in Nuke.
-- **ACEScc** and **ACEScct** log.
+- **ACEScc** and **ACEScct** - log space.
 In short these are two flavors of log that a colorist may prefer.
 ACEScc allows very precise control over deep shadows but can also be difficult to work with when not using the Log style grading tools.
 ACEScct is a more recent working space that compresses shadows similar to familiar camera log curves and which may be easier to grade.

 It's good practice to apend the color space to the end of the file name for clarity: ````name_ap0.exr, name_cg.exr, name_cct.mov````.
 VFX would deliver the footage back to the client in the same color space it was ingested i.e. the color space on the Read and Write node should be the same so it is a no-op in and out.